YoannLe/SDDD/README.md

 # SDDD

-Simple Direct Drive Desulfaltor for Lead Acid Battery
+This is a simple direct drive desulfaltor for lead acid battery 12V blocs

-Schematic, PCB and Gerber files to build a direct drive desulfaltor circuit.
-This circuit pulses a high current from 30 to 100A at 1kHz to 2kHz into the battery block to break lead sulfate cristals.
+You can find schematic, PCB and Gerber files to build a direct drive desulfaltor circuit.
+This circuit pulses a high current from 30 to 100A at about 2kHz into the battery block to break lead sulfate cristals.

+The pulse board drives MOSFET with impulsions from 555 and discharges the capacitor bank into the battery bloc.
+The capacitor bank is load at 30V DC through a 10W resistor to limit charge current, different values of resistors can be selected to adapt the power of desulfator to the sulfated battery.
+Capacitor bank is made with very low ESR electrolytic caps in parallel, the capacity is about 30 mf, in my case:  30 x 1000µf 63V ESR=43mΩ PANASONIC EEUFC1J102U

 # SDDD Pulse Board